Search

 That said … what exactly is “Digital Amnesia”?

 Back in 2015, the Internet security company Kaspersky Lab put out an interesting report on the matter.
 You really should read it.
+Much of it is in response to the research of Manfred Spitzer who has studied the side effects created by adding technology to traditional education.

-To condense the report for you, Digital Amnesia occurs whenever your mind draws a blank on information you’ve stored on a device you trust.
+To condense the Kaspersky report for you, Digital Amnesia occurs whenever your mind draws a blank on information you’ve stored on a device you trust.

 Heavens No!